-These Water Companies were granted the custodianships of our resources under the Thatcher governments.
-All they have done is exploit them and run them into the ground for the benefit of greedy shareholders many of which have no vested interests in our country.
+These Water Companies were granted the custodianship of our resources under the Thatcher governments policies.
+Since then all they have done is exploit them and run them into the ground for the benefit of greedy shareholders many of which have no vested interests in our country.
+Many of the investors have no interest in our country.
+They see it as a means of investment and have no interest in stewardship of our environment.
 Instead of re-investing in the infrastructure they siphoned off profits to greedy shareholders and neglected their sole purpose which was to provide a healthy water industry.
 Thatcherism failed and the public were duped by empty promises of improved services and cheaper bills.
+Water is now a national emergency for Britain.
+It’s time to evict these incompetent water companies on grounds of incompetence, exploitation and profiteering.

 In time the whole privatisation issue collapsed and failed.
 It was illegal to sell off public assets in the first place.
 Successive governments failed to address the issue.
 The Tories were too ashamed to admit defeat and face the truth.
 To admit that Thatcherism was a failure would have been too much since most of their subsequent policies were based on Thatcherite principles.
 Labour under Blair did nothing either and they are also complicit regarding the mess that we now find ourselves in.